 How long does an IBS flare-up last?

-To calm an IBS flare-up, avoid high-FODMAP foods such as:
+To help calm an IBS flare-up, try avoiding high FODMAP foods such as:

-• Fructans (a fructose molecule that stores carbohydrates): such as garlic, onion, wheat, rye, and broccoli
+• Fructans – found in garlic, onion, wheat, rye, and broccoli

-• Lactose and dairy: Such as cow’s milk, yogurt, and ice-cream
+• Lactose and dairy products – including cow’s milk, yogurt, and ice cream

-• Fructose (fruit sugar): such as apples, mangoes, watermelon, and honey
+• Fructose (fruit sugar) – found in apples, mangoes, watermelon, and honey

-• Polyols (naturally occurring sugar alcohols): such as nectarines, peaches, plums, cauliflower, and mushrooms
+• Polyols (sugar alcohols) – found in nectarines, peaches, plums, cauliflower, and mushrooms

-• Cooked vegetables: carrots, peas, potato, Swiss chard, eggplant, and kale
+• Cooked vegetables – carrots, potatoes, peas, Swiss chard, eggplant, and kale

-• Nuts and seeds: flaxseed, pecans, pine nuts, almonds
+• Nuts and seeds – flaxseed, pecans, pine nuts, and small portions of almonds

 Quiz: Could hypnosis help you quit smoking?